meilisearch/documentation/tutorials/howtos/quickstart.md

 ```

 ::: warning
-Docker is not persistent.
-You should share a volume to make your container filesystem persistent.
-MeiliSearch write its data at `/data.ms`
+Data written to a Docker container is not persistent and is deleted along with the container when the latter is stopped.
+Docker volumes are not deleted when containers are removed.
+It is then recommended to share volumes between your containers and your host machine to provide persistent storage.
+MeiliSearch writes data to `/data.ms`
 :::

 ::: tab APT